RE: Some benchmarks - Added by icy over 6 years ago

 I added a post with tests using multiple cores now and the different between weighttp and pounce is much smaller but at least in this test is seems pounce is slightly faster.

-RE: Some benchmarks - Added by gstrauss almost 2 years ago
+RE: Some benchmarks - Added by gstrauss over 2 years ago

 FYI: a new (and quite a bit faster) version of weighttp is in my fork at https://github.com/gstrauss/weighttp/tree/rewrite